Updated on February 21st, 2021

 It is also possible to get a flavour of Mardi Gras at any time of year.
 Head to see the floats come to life at Mardi Gras World.
 Apparently, they start straight back to work on the subsequent year, the day after the festival finishes.

 If you fancy getting out of the city for a bit of hiking/biking, then head to the Northshore & Tammany Trace, an old railroad track which has been converted to a trail.
+If you are able to spend more time in the area, there are also loads of fantastic places to explore over a weekend getaway in the South.

 I hope that when things calm down, all these places are still around to enjoy & allow you to make the most of this unique city in a way which I was unable to.
 I wish all residents & establishments the best of luck over the coming months.